Barron Canyon Loop

 Total Portage Distance: 6 km

-Level of Difficulty: Moderate if day tripping from St. Andrew's Lake due to the number of portages
+Level of Difficulty: Experienced Novice if day-tripping from St. Andrew's Lake due to the number of portages

 Map is courtesy of Jeff's Map -- my route is marked in blue